jaspector

 Contractors must register with Idaho DOPL for projects $2,000 or more (materials + labor combined).
 Electrical and plumbing permits may be issued by State of Idaho DOPL.

-How to Schedule
+How to schedule

 • (208) 452-4946 (phone)

-Typical inspection sequence: When requesting inspections, provide address, permit number, contractor name, phone number, and type of inspection.
+Typical sequence: When requesting inspections, provide address, permit number, contractor name, phone number, and type of inspection.
 City of New Plymouth also contracts with Fruitland Building Department for inspections.

-Do I need a building permit in Fruitland, ID?
+01 Do I need a building permit in Fruitland, ID?

 A building permit is required for any structure 200+ square feet (unless structurally attached to main building) or for accessory buildings (sheds, garages, etc.).

-How do I apply for a building permit in Fruitland, ID?
+02 How do I apply for a building permit in Fruitland, ID?

-1. Obtain building permit application forms (Building Permit Application, Mechanical Permit Application, Sign Permit Application) from City of Fruitland Building Department.
+To apply for a building permit in Fruitland, ID, follow these steps: 1.
+Obtain building permit application forms (Building Permit Application, Mechanical Permit Application, Sign Permit Application) from City of Fruitland Building Department.
 2. Complete required application forms.
 3. Mail or deliver completed forms with payment to City Hall, PO Box 324, Fruitland, ID 83619.
 4. Work must begin within 90 days of permit issuance or permit expires.
 5. Contact (208) 452-4946 to request inspections; provide address, permit number, contractor name, phone, and inspection type when leaving message.
 6. Contact city for electrical and plumbing permit requirements; may need to apply to State of Idaho DOPL.

-How do I schedule a building inspection in Fruitland, ID?
+03 How do I schedule a building inspection in Fruitland, ID?

-Other cities in Payette County
+Other jurisdictions in Payette County.

-View all Payette County jurisdictions →
+All Payette County jurisdictions →